 Adding has a commutative property; subtracting does not.
-It does not matter which way round you do an adding sum, but it does matter when you are doing a subtracting calculation.
-For example, 12 + 6 = 6 + 12, but 12 - 6 does not equal 6 - 12.
+It doesn't matter which way round an adding calculation is done, but it does matter when doing a subtracting calculation, e.g. 12 + 6 = 6 + 12, but 12 - 6 does not equal 6 - 12.
+Similarly, multiplying has a commutative property; dividing does not.
+This makes sense since multiplying can be seen as repeated adding, and dividing as repeated subtracting.